Auto Liability Insurance Coverage in Texas

 Other types of insurance can also affect your personal injury claim.
 Health insurance, workers compensations insurance, Medicare and Medicaid can all affect your claim and the amount you are able to recover.
 Often these insurances claim a lien or subrogation interest in your injury claim you have against any auto insurance proceeds.
 Some of these claims are legitimate, others are not.
 Personal injury auto insurance coverage can be confusing.
 It can fully compensate you, or if done incorrectly, you can end up short the amount of money that you should receive for your automobile injury claim.

 If you have been involved in an automobile accident where you or someone you know has been injured, contact a Dallas injury lawyer today to discuss your case.
 Make sure you are using your insurance coverage correctly in order to ensure you don't end up owing bills that insurance should cover.
-Contact the Law Office of Doug Goyen at (972) 599 4100 to talk to our Dallas injury lawyer.
+Contact the Law Office of Doug Goyen at (972) 599 4100 to talk to our Dallas auto accident injury lawyer.

 By Doug Goyen, email@example.com